-The danger from prayer is that it may lead us into temptation.
-By it we may become involuntary hypocrites, uttering desires which are not real and consoling ourselves in the midst of sin with the recollection from audible prayer that we have prayed over it or mean to ask forgiveness at some later day.
+- The danger from prayer is that it may lead us into temptation.
+By it we may become involuntary hypocrites, uttering desires which are not real and consoling - ourselves in the midst of sin with the recollection that we have prayed over it or mean to ask forgiveness at some later day.
 Hypocrisy is fatal to religion.